 Superb faculty – Learn from international leaders in financial research that advise cross-industry organisations around the world.
 Professor Eli Talmor and Florin Vasvari, authors of International Private Equity - the leading textbook of the private equity industry - share their experiences and knowledge to support your equity decisions when you return to work

-The latest research – undertaken in association with the Coller Institute of Private Equity this programme imparts the latest research
+The latest research – undertaken in association with the Private Equity at LBS this programme imparts the latest research

 Study in London – the world’s financial centre, for a wealth of financial connections and exposure to leading financial organisations